sunkaramallikarjuna369/helmchartsgcp/00-prereqs/README.md

 - GCP account (new accounts get $300 free trial credits for 90 days)
 - Basic command-line skills (bash, terminal)
 - gcloud CLI installed (or use Cloud Shell)
-- Credit card for GCP account verification (won't be charged with free tier)
+- Credit card or bank account for billing verification (required but won't be charged during free trial)

 **When to Re-run:**
 - Setting up a new GCP project